nusenu/tor-relay-operator-ids-trust-information/README.md

 **local consumer configuration**

-The max_depth value is placed after the the trust anchors domain.
+The max_depth value is placed after the the trust anchors host.

-Example local trust anchor configuration file:
+Example of a consumer configuration file using 3 distinct TAs:
 ```
+global_max_depth:0
 example.com:2
-example.net:0
+example.net:1
 example.com:-
 ```